dapr/components-contrib/tests/certification/state/sqlserver/README.md

 ### Connection to different SQL Server types

 * Verifies connection handling with Azure SQL Server
-* Verifies connection handling with SQL Server in Docker to present self hosted SQL Server options
+* Verifies connection handling with SQL Server in Docker to represent self hosted SQL Server options

 ### Other tests